 The North Coast Hiawatha line was a tri-weekly section of the Empire Builder line that was operated between Minneapolis/St. Paul, Minnesota and Spokane, Washington via southern Montana from 1971 to 1979.
 Today, efforts are being led by the Big Sky Passenger Rail Authority to reinstate the North Coast Hiawatha service, which has resulted in the route selected for Corridor ID funding, which is an early step in the process of developing the route as a long-term passenger rail project.
-11
+Description of the control of the process of developing the route as a long-term passenger rail project.